Many people are surprised to learn what happens in rehab

 Contacting My Loved One While in Rehab

-As you know the life of someone abusing chemical substances sucks the life out of everyone that loves them.
-There is the constant worrying about what might happen to them when they are using and their unknown whereabouts.
-There are those dreadful phone calls requesting money, explosive behavior or frustration trying to reach them.
-People that have loved ones in treatment go through a kind of withdrawal process of their own when their loved one checks into rehab.
-All of a sudden they are at peace not worrying about what their loved one is doing and it is a shock to their system.
-Some relish the peace and don’t have a second thought and others worry about what is happening in treatment.
+As you know, the life of someone abusing chemical substances sucks the life out of everyone that loves them.
+There is constantly worrying about what might happen to them when they are using and their unknown whereabouts.
+There are those dreadful phone calls requesting money, explosive behavior, or frustration trying to reach them.
+People who have loved ones in treatment go through a kind of withdrawal process of their own when their loved one checks into rehab.
+All of a sudden, they are at peace, not worrying about what their loved one is doing, and it is a shock to their system.
+Some relish the peace and don’t have a second thought, and others worry about what is happening in treatment.

 The first seven to fourteen days do not be surprised if you do not hear from your loved ones at all.
 Typically no calls are allowed when a person is in detoxification.
 If you think your loved one behave erratically when abusing substances when detoxing from those substances they may be more erratic.
 No good can come from a call to or from a person in detox.
 After detox typically clients start to earn phone privileges.

-HIPAA is a privacy regulation that will not allow a treatment center to release any information about a patient without prior written permission of the person in treatment.
-Some clients will sign this form and allow information to be released and others will not.
+HIPAA is a privacy regulation that will not allow a treatment center to release any information about a patient without the prior written permission of the person in treatment.
+Some clients will sign this form and allow information to be released, but others will not.

-If you’re loved one didn’t or won’t sign it the best thing you can do is wait until they call and ask you for something.
-There typically is something that comes up when someone is in treatment that they need help from a loved one with and that is the best time to bring that up.
-Also, being patient helps the longer your loved one is in treatment the more rational they become and realize that depriving you of that information is wrong.
-This is a “sign” treatment is working.
+If your loved one didn’t or won’t sign it, the best thing you can do is wait until they call and ask you for something.
+There typically is something that comes up when someone is in treatment, such as needing help from a loved one, and that is the best time to bring that up.
+Also, being patient helps.
+The longer your loved one is in treatment, the more rational they become and realize that depriving you of that information is wrong.
+This is a “sign” that treatment is working.

-You knowing what is going on and your input is not helpful.
-You have been their treatment center up until now.
+You know what is going on, and your input is not helpful.
+You have been at their treatment center up until now.
 You have exhausted every way you know to try and get your loved one clean and sober.
 Please let the treatment center do its job.

 Support Group for the Family of Alcoholics and Drug Addicts

-There is a support group for family members of alcoholics and drug addicts that I strongly recommend it is called Al-Anon.
-It is free and I strongly recommend it.
-There you will find people just like you learning how to better their quality of life when they have a loved one either in active substance abuse.
+There is a support group for family members of alcoholics and drug addicts that I strongly recommend.
+It is called Al-Anon.
+It is free, and I strongly recommend it.
+There, you will find people just like you learning how to better their quality of life when they have a loved one in active substance abuse.
 Their website is www.Al-Anon.org

 About the Author

-Bruce Berman personally has assisted several hundred people into treatment for alcohol, substance abuse, and dual diagnosis.
+Bruce Berman personally has assisted several hundred people in treatment for alcohol, substance abuse, and dual diagnosis.
 He has maintained continuous recovery from various addictions since September 1989.
-Besides himself, he has placed his own children, employees, family members, friends and other loved ones into various treatment programs.
+Besides himself, he has placed his own children, employees, family members, friends, and other loved ones into various treatment programs.
 Whether you are struggling with addiction or a loved one is most likely the author has dealt with a similar situation in the past.
-Bruce is a father of four children ages 9 to 31 and happily married to his wife Victoria who has also been in recovery since November 1995.
+Bruce is a father of four children ages 16 to 39 and happily married to his wife Victoria, who has also been in recovery since November 1995.
 Together Bruce and Victoria run 800 Recovery Hub a company that specializes in placing people in need of treatment into the best treatment center they can.

 DISCLOSURE